bertrandmc/til/aws/developer-associate-notes.md

 DB snapshots are done manually (user initiated).
 They are stored even after you delete the original RDS instance, unlike automated backups.

 **encryption**
-Encryption at rest is supported for MySQL, Aurora, Oracle, MS SQL, Postgre and MariaDB.
+Encryption at rest is supported for MySQL (done when you create the db), Aurora, Oracle, MS SQL, Postgre and MariaDB.
 Encryption is done using AWS Key Management Service (KMS).
 Once your RDS instance is encrypted,so it's automated backups, read replicas and snapshots.
 ATM encrypting an existing db is not supported, so you need to take an snapshot, make a copy and encrypt it, then create a new instance with it.
+If the primary is not encrypted, the reads replica cannot be encrypted.
+Transparent Data Encryption (TDE) is available for Oracle and SQL Server.

+**Security**
+RDS security works by leveraging security groups, which control which IP/SecurityGroup can communicate with the database.

+**Access Management**
+IAM policies help control who can manage the RDS through RDS API.
+Traditionally the databases will have a user/password to connect to it.
+IAM-based authentication can be used to login to RDS MySQL and PostgreSQL.

+**Aurora DB**
+Proprietary technology from AWs.
+Postgres and MySQL are both supported as AuroraDB (that means drivers will work as if Aurora was a Postgres or MySQL database).
+Aurora is cloud optimized and claims 5x performance improvement over MySQL on RDS and 3x the performance of Postgres on RDS.
+Aurora storage automatically grows in increments of 10GB, up to 64TB.
+Up to 15 replicas (while MySQL has only 5) and the replication process is faster (sub 10ms replica lag).
+Failover in Aurora is fast (around 30 seconds vs 120 seconds on Postgres).
+It's Hight Availability native.
+Aurora costs more than RDS (around 20% more) - but its more efficient and might be more cost saving.

+Aurora Hight Availability:
+6 copies of your data across 3 zones.
+4 copies out of 6 are needed for write.
+3 copies out of 6 are needed for read.
+Self-healing with peer-to-peer replication.
+Storage is striped across 100s of volumes.
+You can have auto scaling configured for your read replicas.

+From a user perspective:
+Aurora will provide you a write endpoint (which will point to the primary, in case primary fails it will promote a new primary and this will be transparent for you application).
+Aurora will provide a reader endpoint, which makes connection load balancing between your read replicas.
+Whenever read replicas scale in or out the reader endpoints know.
+The load balancing occurs in the connection level and not the statement level.

+**Aurora Serverless**
+Automated database instantiation and auto-scaling based on usage.
+Really good for infrequent and unpredictable workloads.
+No capacity planning needed.
+Pay per second, can be more cost effective.

+**Global Aurora**
+Aurora Cross Region Replicas

+- Auroral Global Database (recommended):
+  1 primary region (read / write) and up to 5 secondary (read only) regions, replication lag is <1 second.

+**RDS Ports**
+PostgreSQL: 5432
+MySQL: 3306
+Oracle RDS: 1521
+MSSQL Server: 1433
+MariaDB: 3306 (same as MySQL)
+Aurora: 5432 (if PostgreSQL compatible) or 3306 (if MySQL compatible)

 ## RedShift (Relational Database Service for Data Warehouse) (Used for OLAP).